petergardfjall/dotfiles/cheat/sheets/git.cheat.md

 ### Rebasing
-Rebase current branch onto the current head commit of the `master` branch.
+Rebase current branch onto the current `HEAD` commit of the `master` branch.
 The commits on this branch are replayed on top of `master`.
 NOTE: be careful, this creates new commits (with new sha-1 hashes).

     git rebase master

-So if you have pushed your branch to remote you will be warned that you're behind your remote (since your commits have new ids).
+So if you have pushed your branch to remote you will be warned that you're behind your remote (since your commits have new hashes).
 Run push with `--force` to force an overwrite of the remote branch

     git push origin <mybr> --force-with-lease